relativehysteria/siren/README.md

 * If we're running on UNIX* and have root privs, decrease the process niceness in prioritized cache extractors

-* Set the default logger to INFO and get logging options from the environment

 * Write tests